mollyscheitler/BAIS3250_Final_Project/README.md

 This file provides basic information for my **Final Data Wrangling Project.**

+I chose to dive into the economy, specifically the unemployment rates, S&P 500 stock index, Nasdaq stock index, Dow Jones stock index, interest rates, and inflation rates.
+All of these aspects provide valuable insights about the health of the economy.
+At the same time, all these factors affect one another, which affects the economy.
+Specifically, I want to dive into the effects these factors have on the unemployment rate in the United States.
+At the same time, I would like to explore the correlations between all the different components.
+I chose this topic because I find the economy very interesting, especially the unemployment rate.
+I am interested in finding hidden connections between different parts of the economy and predicting future trends.
+The unemployment rate is a significant indicator of economic stability, so I believe focusing on this factor is perfect for the data I have gathered.

 # **Data_CSV_Files**
 I included all files used in my final analysis in the Data_CSV_Files folder.
 All of these files and their descriptions can be found in this folder and below.